bj-w/circAnnotate/README.md

 # circAnnotate
-A tool to annotate circRNA/backsplice junctions.
+A simple .sh script to annotate circRNA/backsplice junctions based on GENCODE annotations (for now).
 <br>

 ```